moorepants/eme185/content/pages/presentations.rst

 5. The CoE cannot be responsible for verifying the accuracy of technical content, so you are strongly advised to have your instructor review your poster prior to submission.
-6. Once printed, the posters will be stored in 1050 Kemper Hall.
+6. Once printed, the posters will be stored in Kemper Hall.
 The College will arrange for setup and display of all posters in the Pavilion on the day of the showcase.
 Posters will be mounted to foam/poster board for stability and easier viewing.
-7. If you do not want to keep your poster you should return it to the instructors after the showcase and it will be displayed in Bainer Hall the following year.
+7. If you do not want to keep your poster you should return it to the EME 185 instructors after the showcase and it will possibly be displayed in Bainer Hall the following year.

 Critical Design Review [{{ DUE_DATES['pre_04'].strftime('%b %-d, %Y') }}]
 ===================================================================================================